-Maintenance plan means a contract covering all maintenance costs for at least 3 years and a distance of at least 60 000 kilometres.
+Maintenance plan means a contract covering all maintenance costs for a period terminating at the earlier of the end of three years, or the date on which a distance of 60 000 km is travelled.
 This contract must commence when the motor vehicle is acquired by the employer and may not be a top-up or add-on product.
 Should the maintenance plan expire, the rate will continue at 3.25%.